 My 4-year-old daughter went through a phase a few years ago where she had to clarify everything she said.
 “Mommy, that car was blue.
 It wasn’t green.
 It was blue.”
 “Mommy, this is a circle.
 It’s not a square.
 It’s a circle.”
 Like any mother, I thought it was cute at first, but after a while, it proved to be a challenge.
 “Mommy, I saw a duck, not a bird, a duck.”
 Try explaining to your 2-year-old that a duck is, in fact, a bird, and you quickly realize there is no reasoning with a 2-year-old!
 However, she was onto something!
 When students struggle with difficult concepts, start by using examples and counter-examples.
 For instance, when teaching that a number is divisible by 2 if it ends in an even number (0, 2, 4, 6 or 8), you should give them lots of examples (2, 48, 356) and counter-examples (9, 83, 761).

-If students are stuck on a particular concept or rule, be sure they understand the relevant vocabulary.
+If students are stuck on a particular concept or rule, then be sure they understand the relevant vocabulary.
 You may need to define words or rephrase using simplified terms.
 For example, if you are teaching a short vowel spelling rule, and your students get stuck on the word “consonant,” be sure to first define the word for them.
-If they continue to have a hard time, consider using a different word (i.e. “letters”).
+If they continue to have a hard time, then consider using a different word (i.e. “letters”).
 Students often struggle with math concepts when they do not understand vocabulary in word problems.
 In my resource room, I kept this key words poster on the wall as a reference for students as they worked through word problems.

 3. Use Visuals Whenever Possible